 So does that pass the kitchen test?
-I’ll leave that to you to decide.
+For me it doesn’t, but I’ll leave it to you to decide for yourself.
 In the meantime, if you can get your hands on a few actual oranges, try a side-by-side comparison, and then let us know if you think the boxed “100% juice” really does taste the same as truly fresh-squeezed.

 Obviously most commercial sodas like Coca-Cola or Pepsi aren’t going to pass the test.
 Besides the processed sugars, there are all sorts of other additives that wouldn’t be considered whole foods.

 But there are some fizzy waters that do pass muster.
 “Seltzer” — which is just carbonated water — should be okay.
-(We make our own at home, using a Soda Stream.)
+(We make our own at home, using a Soda Stream… but skip their syrups.)

 The name “Club Soda” is often used interchangeably with seltzer, but it may have other salts or minerals added.
 The ingredients in Canada Dry Club Soda, for example: Carbonated Water, Sodium Bicarbonate, Sodium Citrate, Potassium Sulfate, Disodium Phosphate.

-Those minerals may sound worse than they are, but at least for October, I’m going to stick to the water (sparkling or otherwise) without the extra stuff.
+Those minerals may sound worse than they are, but at least for October, I’m going to stick to plain water (sparkling or otherwise) without the extra stuff.

 My thinking is that we need to be smart about this.
-In North America, you don’t want to drink water directly from a stream or lake without purifying it first (giardiasis is no fun) – so even if you were to take the kitchen test as far as possible and retrieve your water only from a stream (hopefully nearby), you’d still need to boil or purify it to keep from getting sick.
+In North America, you don’t want to drink water directly from a stream or lake without purifying it first (giardiasis is no fun) – so even if you were to take the kitchen test to the extreme and retrieve your water only from a stream (hopefully nearby!), you’d still need to boil or filter it to keep from getting sick.

 Did I miss any beverages you want to know about?
 Any other details or information you want to add for any of the above?
 Please leave a comment and let’s discuss!